tyron20/ip4flask/README.md

 Setup/Installation Requirements

-    Clone or download the project from my repo
-    Open with pycharm or your prefered IDE
+    Clone or download the project from my repo https://github.com/tyron20/ip4flask.git Open with pycharm or your prefered IDE
-    Or you can You can view it using this link

 Technologies Used